From Alberta to the Atlantic - Man Pleads Guilty in Strange Sable Island Boat Theft Saga

 An Investigation in Reverse

-In September 2025, authorities from nearly every Canadian maritime law enforcement agency -- the Fisheries and Oceans Canada (DFO), the Joint Rescue Coordination Centre (JRCC), the Canadian Coast Guard (CCG), and the RCMP’s Marine Security Enforcement Teams (MSET) -- rescued a man adrift aboard a yacht near St. Pierre and Miquelon.
+On September30th, 2025, authorities from nearly every Canadian maritime law enforcement agency -- the Fisheries and Oceans Canada (DFO), the Joint Rescue Coordination Centre (JRCC), the Canadian Coast Guard (CCG), and the RCMP’s Marine Security Enforcement Teams (MSET) -- rescued a man adrift aboard a yacht near St. Pierre and Miquelon.

 The remote French islands are south of Newfoundland, 350 kilometres east of the Cape Breton coast, and 425 kilometres northeast of Sable Island -- ominously known as the Graveyard of the Atlantic.
-In other words, a dangerous and desolate section of ocean.
+In other words, a dangerous and desolate stretch of ocean.

 From Alberta to the Atlantic

-Saleh stole the yacht from the Lennox Passage Yacht Club in D’Escousse, a small coastal community on the southwest corner of Cape Breton Island.
+Saleh stole the yacht from the Lennox Passage Yacht Club in D’Escousse, a small coastal community on the southeast corner of Cape Breton Island.
 In the parking lot they found the pick-up truck he'd used to get there -- a grey Ford F-150 with Ontario licence plates.
 Questions about Saleh's travels began to emerge when it was discovered the truck's VIN was registered in Alberta.
 Both the license plates and the truck were stolen.

 But how, and why, did Saleh embark on an astoundingly dangerous Atlantic crossing with no boating skills?
 What was his destination?
 Why did he travel from Alberta to Cape Breton?